Laff Records

-Laff Records was a small American independent record label specializing in mainly African-American comedy and party records founded in 1967 in Los Angeles.
+Laff Records was a small American independent record label specializing in mainly African-American comedy and party records.
+It was founded in 1967 in Los Angeles.

 Kliph Nesteroff, author of the book The Comedians, wrote that "no other company cranked out as many comedy LPs during the 1970s.
 While much of its content was undeniably amateurish, it documented a subculture most comedy fans were unaware existed."
 It is most well known for releasing a series of Richard Pryor albums, mostly without Pryor's participation or approval, which earned the label several Grammy nominations and one win.

 History

 Laff Records was founded in 1967 in Los Angeles by jewelry-store owner Lou Drozen; his son David Drozen joined in 1969 as vice president and producer of many of its albums.